Maurice de Talleyrand-Périgord: Career

-A soldier, he served in the Mexican War and the Franco-Prussian War in 1870.
+A soldier, he served in the Franco-Mexican War and the Franco-Prussian War in 1870.
 During the Battle of Champigny, he distinguished himself and was put forward for the Cross of the Legion of Honour.
 However, he declined the honour after it was bestowed upon him due to the fact that his younger brother was serving against France as a captain of the Prussian cavalry.

 Upon the resignation of his father in January 1887, he became the 4th Duke of Dino.
-The American heir Rutherfurd Stuyvesant donated the funds to the Metropolitan Museum of Art to purchase the Duke's collection of ancient armour.
+The U.S. heir Rutherfurd Stuyvesant donated the funds to the Metropolitan Museum of Art to purchase the Duke's collection of ancient armour.

 Personal life

 On 18 March 1867, he was married to Elizabeth "Bessie" Beers-Curtis (1847–1933) in Nice, France.
-She was the daughter of Joseph David Beers-Curtis and his wife, Elizabeth (née Elizabeth Shipton Giles).
+She was the daughter of Joseph David Beers-Curtis and his wife, Elizabeth (née Shipton Giles).
 They lived together at the new château in the grounds of the demolished Château de Montmorency.
 Before their divorce on 11 August 1886, they were the parents of: